 The Kenyan context within which the public relations- corporate communication debate may be understood has global origins.
 As stated earlier, the debate and confusion on use of the terms 'public relations' and 'corporate communication' is a result of different scholarly orientations in this field.
 One group comprises of scholars based in departments of business and management, while the other is from scholars based in departments of communication.
 Majority of European scholars are based in schools of business and management and advance the corporate communication perspective.
-These same scholars are described as professors of corporate communication in their academic fields.
-For instance, Van Riel is a professor of corporate communication at the department of business and society at the Rotterdam School of Management, Erasmus University.
+These same scholars are described as professors of corporate communication at the department of business and society at the Rotterdam School of Management, Erasmus University.
 Joep Cornelissen is a professor of corporate communication and management in the same institution.
 Lastly, Paul A. Argenti is a professor of corporate communication, department of management, Tuck School of Business at Dartmouth in the